-The Website Marketing Group provides reliable & affordable website hosting services in sydney.
-Contact us to know more about hosting services and types of hosting provided
+We provide reliable and affordable website hosting services in Sydney.
+Visit us to learn more about our hosting services and types of hosting provided.

 We also do website hosting .A web hosting service is a type of Internet hosting service that allows individuals and organizations to provide their own website accessible via the World Wide Web.
 Web hosts are companies that provide space on a server they own for use by their clients as well as providing Internet connectivity, typically in a data center.
 Web hosts can also provide data center space and connectivity to the Internet for servers they do not own to be located in their data center, called colocation.